telerik/kendo-ui-core/docs-aspnet-core/helpers/html-helpers/charts.md

 ## Configuration

-The following example demonstrates the basic configuration for the Line Chart Html helper.
+The following example demonstrates the basic configuration for the Line Chart HtmlHelper.

 ###### Example